thechinmaya/employee-demo/README.md

-# Steps to run the application
+## Steps to run the application

+git clone or download this project

+extract the zip and go inside the directory

+cd employee-demo

 ### to start the sprint boot backend application